google/trillian/docs/storage/storage.md

 ### Log NodeIDs / Tree Coordinates

-Nodes are notionally addressed using a three dimensional coordinate tuple (level in tree, index in level, revision number).
+Log nodes are notionally addressed using a three dimensional coordinate tuple (level in tree, index in level, revision number).

 Level zero is always the leaf level and additional intermediate levels are added above this as the tree grows.
 Levels are only created when they are used.

 Index is the horizontal position of the node in the level, with zero being the leftmost node in each level.

 For example in a tree of size two the leaves are level 0 and index 0 and 1 and the root is level 1, index 0.